rbrown146/Gov_Election_Analytics/index.md

 **Trump's most spoken 2-5 word phrases on the coronavirus:**
 ![](./speeches/trump_virus.png)

+By far, Trump's most uttered coronavirus phrase is "china_virus", which he stated 77 times.
+Not only is this phrase derogatory, it seems to blame another country for a problem experienced globally.
+Trump's next 3 most uttered coronavirus phrases are "covid_covid" (66 occurrences), "covid_covid_covid" (42 occurrences), and "covid_covid_covid_covid" (22 occurrences).
+Undoubtedly these figures are inflated due to overcounting since "covid_covid" appears twice in the phrase "covid_covid_covid_covid".
+It's not clear how Trump used these phrases since the algorithm I use removes filler words, but in a number of speeches Trump did utter "covid, covid, covid covid" while expressing his contempt for the virus.
+For that reason, and since it seems hard to believe that any factually meaningful statement could be created from the phrase "covid_covid_covid_covid" (even if stopwords were added back), I take these statements as evidence of Trump's frustration with the coronavirus epidemic rather than calls to action.
+Together Trump's top coronavirus statements imply that whenever he discussed the virus it usually was to distance himself from it and its deadly effects.
+Rounding out Trump's top ten statements are calls to fight the virus ("defeat_virus", "kill_virus", and "vaccine_kill_virus") as well as a continuation of his repetitive covid calls ("covid_covid_covid_covid_covid").

 **Biden's most spoken 2-5 word phrases on the coronavirus:**
 ![](./speeches/biden_virus.png)